Last updated

 .

-calls the function, on every argument in the list, at the same time, each on a separate virtual machine in the cloud.
+calls the given function, on every argument in the list, at the same time, each on a separate virtual machine in the cloud.

 Here's an example: